 2 - Personalize your marketing message.

 You know what your customer segments crave above all else because you’ve talked to them, you’ve asked probing questions, and you can weave this into your messaging.

-Within a market segment, you’ll have different customers, so your message will need to differ.
+You’ll have different customers within a business market segment, so your message will need to differ.
 Let’s use my business as an example.